How to create custom reporting in Gravity Forms

 After enabling the download, you’ll see the unique download URL appear.
 Now you can configure the report, create filters and set up automatic exports.

-Now you can modify the report settings.
-Here you’ll find a range of options for customizing your report.
+There is a range of options for customizing your report.
+You can:

 • Change the download permissions